marcglasberg/asyncredux.com/flutter/miscellaneous/metrics.md

 ## Printing actions to the console

-AsyncRedux comes with a built-in `ConsoleActionObserver` class that you can use as a state observer.
+AsyncRedux comes with a built-in `ConsoleActionObserver` class that you can use as an action observer.
 It will print all actions to the console, in yellow, like this:

 ```dart
 I/flutter (15304): | Action MyAction